francois-rd/coma/docs/source/tutorials/intro.rst

     $ python main.py leave
     Goodbye World!

-Where to go from here?
+Where To Go From Here?
 ----------------------

 You now have a solid foundation for writing Python programs with configurable commands! 🎉